 In the case of father/daughter emotional incest, a sort of relationship triangle forms between the father, the daughter, and the mother in which the mother can become shut out.
 The father can find affirmation and emotional fulfillment in his daughter rather than in his wife, and the father can make his daughter, rather than his wife, his partner in plans, dreams, and hopes for the future.

 In Christian Patriarchy, the husband is in charge and the wife acquiesces.
-In this sort of a situation, it is not uncommon for the husband to have very little respect for his wife’s intellect and judgement.
-Furthermore, wives in patriarchal relationships aren’t always completely happy with their situations, even if they believe it’s what God has commanded, and this can lead them to chafe at being under their husbands’ authority and to nag or resist in little ways.
+In this sort of a situation, it is not uncommon for the husband to have little respect for his wife’s intellect and judgement.
+Furthermore, wives in patriarchal relationships aren’t always completely happy with their situations, even if they believe it’s what God has commanded, and this can also cause strife in the relationship.

-Daughters in Christian Patriarchy, however, were generally raised with these ideas from the very beginning.
-Thus the friction that may be present in the parents’ relationship will often not be present in the relationship between the father and the daughter, and the daughter will instead adore her father and think of him as perfection itself.
-Furthermore, a daughter can offer her father the chance to shape and create his ideal woman, complete with intellect and the heartfelt adoption of his goals and dreams.
+Daughters in Christian Patriarchy, however, were generally raised with these ideas from the beginning.
+Thus the friction that may be present in the parents’ relationship often will not be present in the relationship between the father and the daughter.
+Indeed, the daughter may adore her father as daughters sometimes do.
+In this subculture, a daughter can offer her father the chance to shape and create his ideal woman.
 (Think of the Botkin sisters.)

-The result is that the father may make his daughter his confidant, and prefer to bask in his daughter’s adoration than to face his wife’s discontent.
+As a result, the father may make his daughter his confidant and prefer to bask in his daughter’s adoration rather than to face his wife’s discontent.
 In this way the daughter can come between her parents, and even replace her mother as her father’s confidant and as his partner in dreaming and planning for the future.
-Speaking from personal experience, this ranges from awkward to extremely guilt-inducing.

 An Unfair Responsibility